Skip to Main Content

 London from the 31st Floor

 There is a particular kind of dining experience that only a handful of cities can produce: the room where the city itself becomes part of the meal.
-London has several refined restaurants, but few position you quite like Aqua Shard does.
-At Level 31 of Renzo Piano's glass-and-steel tower on the South Bank, the floor-to-ceiling windows place you roughly 244 metres above St Thomas Street — and, as the restaurant notes, this is still less than halfway up the building.
+Aqua Shard is a Contemporary British restaurant on Level 31 of The Shard in London, with a Google rating of 4.3 and an average price of about $100 per person.
+At Level 31 of Renzo Piano's glass-and-steel tower on the South Bank, the floor-to-ceiling windows place you roughly 244 metres above St Thomas Street, and, as the restaurant notes, this is still less than halfway up the building.
 The Thames bends below.
 The City clusters to the northeast.
 On a clear evening, the light shifts across Southwark in ways that no dining room at street level can replicate.

-The Shard sits at the junction of Southwark and Borough, a neighbourhood that has undergone one of London's most consequential transformations over the past two decades.
+The Shard sits at the junction of Southwark and Borough, an area transformed over the past two decades.
 Borough Market, a five-minute walk away, helped establish this stretch of the South Bank as a serious food destination long before the skyscraper arrived.
 The arrival of The Shard in 2012 added a vertical dimension to a neighbourhood already dense with dining options, and Aqua Shard has spent the intervening years building an identity that goes beyond the view.

 Where Aqua Shard Sits in London's Modern European Field